 This easy roasted corn salsa is the perfect side for taco Tuesday and warm summer bbqs.
 This copycat chipotle corn recipe, as seen on tiktok, makes a perfect dip for tortilla chips, or put it in your favorite tacos.
 This comes together easily because it is dairy free and doesn't use any mayo!

-Be sure to check out our other summer inspired, veggie packed recipes like our Taco Stuffed Peppers, Mango Habanero Salsa, or Broccoli Salad With Sweet Vinaigrette.
-You may also love our Smoky Red Pepper Crema.
+Be sure to check out our other summer inspired, veggie packed recipes like our Taco Stuffed Peppers, Caprese Pasta Salad.
+Blueberry Salad with Feta, or Broccoli Salad With Sweet Vinaigrette.

-This would pair great with our Birria Pizza.
+This would pair great with our Birria Pizza or Air Fryer Taquitos.
 Try another corn inspired dish Corn Ribs (Corn riblets), or creamed corn.

 For another vegetarian recipe using poblano peppers try Vegetarian Stuffed Poblano.